 Howard F. Bowker East Asian Coin Project

-The National Numismatic Collection is currently digitizing its East Asian coin collection thanks to a generous donation from the Howard F. Bowker Family and Michael Chou.
-A dedicated member of staff is cataloging and photographing approximately 8,500 coins and related monetary objects spanning nearly three thousand years of East Asian history.
-The collection will be publicly accessible via our collections catalog in 2018.
+The National Numismatic Collection completed a two year project to digitize over 8,000 coins in its East Asian coin collection thanks to a generous donation from the Howard F. Bowker Family and Michael Chou.
+A dedicated member of staff cataloged and photographed these coins and related monetary objects that span nearly three thousand years of East Asian history.
+The collection is publicly accessible via the Smithsonian's online catalog.

 John Adams Comitia Americana Medals Project